Cheapest car insurance in Michigan for a bad driving record

 Cheapest car insurance in Michigan by city

-Adrian has the cheapest car insurance rates in Michigan, averaging $4,250.
-However, the most expensive city is Dearborn, with average insurance rates of $6,665.
+Adrian has the cheapest car insurance rates in Michigan at $4,250 per year.
+But the most expensive city is Dearborn with rates of $6,665 per year.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver